overshard/timestrap/README.md

 ### Ubuntu

 You can install everything you need from apt.
-A note about node on Ubuntu, it installs to `/usr/bin/nodejs` and every node project checks `/usr/bin/node` so we have to create a link between the two.

-    sudo apt install virtualenv python-pip npm
+    sudo apt install python-virtualenv python-pip
-    sudo ln -s /usr/bin/nodejs /usr/bin/node
-    sudo npm install -g yarn

-**NOTE:** If you are using a version older than 16.04 of Ubuntu you may need to use a PPA for Node.js.
-The version included in older versions of Ubuntu is not able to run yarn.
-Node.js 4.x or above is required.

 ## Testing